Push Reel Mowers Versus Rotary Mowers

 Rotary Mowers are definitely the more low-maintenance of the two choices, making them the winner this time around.
 Especially if you plan to go longer in between mowings.

-Well, I was open-minded as I could be, but in this case I’d have to say that Reel Mowers really take the cake.
+Well, I was open-minded as I could be, but in this case I’d have to say that Reel Mowers really take the prize.
 They win in environmental impact and, perhaps most importantly, in performance.
 Rotary Mowers are easier to maintain, but not by much.
 So in the end, the no-fossil-fuel device actually comes out victorious.

 I love it when that happens.